duprasf/php-base-laminas-new-app/readme.md

 - ANALYTICS_USE_ADOBE if true, will include the general code for Adobe Analytics.
 - ANALYTICS_GA_ID your Google Analytics ID (should look like G-VEFXXXXXXX)
 - LAMINAS_LOAD_MODULES here you can pass a JSON array of modules that the site should load.
 Ex: '["GcDirectory"]'
+- JWT_SECRET a long string of random characters that is used as the salt for your JSON web token used for user identification (required only if you have user authetification)
+More variables are supported by PHP Base.
+You can found them in the [PHP base image](https://github.hc-sc.gc.ca/hs/php-base-docker#params) documentation.
+It is recommended that you do not change those values unlessyou have a good reason to do so.

 ## Functionalities
 This readme should help you get started, but this was designed for developers, you